 Also known as Sad Kahyangan Temple, the local Balinese people consider it a buffer for the nine winds.

-A famous Kecak dance performance is performed near the Uluwatu temple every sunset and lasts for 1 hour.
+A famous Kecak traditional dance performance is performed near the Uluwatu temple every sunset and lasts for 1 hour.
 Besides watching the performances, you can also watch the beautiful sunset from the top of the reef.

 Bukit Sari Temple